martysama0134/how-to-general/git-tips/README.md

            $ git checkout -b master origin/master
            ```

-        2. Pull the bundle refs creating for each branch a local one
+        2. Pull the bundle refs, creating so, for each branch, a local one
            ```sh
            $ git init
            $ git pull <repository_name>.bundle *:*